 ARTV 20210.
 Imagining Chicago's Common Buildings.
 100 Units.

 This course is an architectural studio based in the common residential buildings of Chicago and the city's built environment.
 While design projects and architectural skills will be the focus of the course, it will also incorporate readings, a small amount of writing, some social and geographical history, and several explorations around Chicago.
 The studio will: (1) give students interested in pursuing architecture or the study of cities experience with a studio course and some skills related to architectural thinking, (2) acquaint students intimately with Chicago's common residential buildings and built fabric, and (3) situate all this within a context of social thought about residential architecture, common buildings, housing, and the city.
-This course is part of the College Course Cluster program: Urban Design.
+While this class does not require prior experience, all ARCH studio courses require consent.
+Starting July 31, please visit arthistory.uchicago.edu/archconsent to request instructor consent for this class or other ARCH studios.
+(Please do not send consent requests by email.)
+Please also note that this course will include several field trips around Chicago during class time; if you have any questions or concerns about that, please share them in the consent form when you complete it.

 Instructor(s): L. Joyner Terms Offered: Autumn